merlijne77/merlijne77/README.md

 <pre>
 📚 The Nature of Code by Daniel Shiffman 📚
-📚 The pragmatic Programmer by Andy Hunt en Dave Thomas 📚 Vintage coding books!
+📚 The pragmatic Programmer by Andy Hunt en Dave Thomas 📚 The Secret life of programs Jonathan E. Steinhart
+📚 Vintage coding books!
 <hr>
 </pre>